Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cardinals' 4.44 team ERA ranks 17th across all league pitching staffs.
+- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.64).

-- Montgomery gets the start for the Cardinals, his fourth of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.
+- The Cardinals are sending Woodford (0-2) to the mound to make his fourth start of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts through 14 1/3 innings pitched.

-- In his most recent outing on Thursday against the Pittsburgh Pirates, the lefty tossed 6 1/3 innings, giving up two earned runs while surrendering six hits.
+- His last appearance was on Saturday against the Pittsburgh Pirates, when the right-hander threw 5 1/3 scoreless innings while giving up seven hits.

+- In three games this season, the 26-year-old has put up a 5.65 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .345 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.